X1Aaron/ansible/TROUBLESHOOTING_SSH.md

 # SSH Access Issues After Proxmox Installation

-If you can't access SSH after booting into the PVE kernel, follow these steps from the console:
+If you can't access SSH after booting into the PVE kernel, follow these steps from the console or recovery mode.

+## Accessing Recovery Mode

+If you can't access SSH, use recovery mode:
+1. Boot the system
+2. At GRUB menu, select the PVE kernel entry
+3. Press `e` to edit
+4. Find the line starting with `linux` and add `systemd.unit=rescue.target` at the end
+5. Press `Ctrl+X` to boot into recovery mode
+6. You'll be dropped into a root shell

-## Quick Diagnosis (from console)
+## Quick Diagnosis (from console or recovery mode)

 1. **Check if SSH service is running:**
    ```bash